JAMES C. NORTON, 1LT, USMC

 From Find A Grave:

 Commissioned a Second Lieutenant in the United States Marine Corps after graduating from the United States Naval Academy (1957), Jimmy headed off to ‘The Basic School’ at Quantico, Virginia.
 While there, Jimmy met and, in August 1957, married Maudine Adcock, a fellow Texan.
 Jimmy had every intention of becoming an Infantry Officer; however, as he continued on in the program, he became increasingly enamored with the Aviation option.
-Accordingly, after completing the ten-month course of instruction at The Basic School in June 1958, Jimmy, Maudine, and Robert — [Maudine's child by her first husband] — headed off to Pensacola for Jimmy to fulfill his new dream of becoming a Marine Aviator.
+Accordingly, after completing the ten-month course of instruction at The Basic School in June 1958, Jimmy received Orders taking him to Naval Air Station Pensacola to fulfill his new dream of becoming a Marine Aviator.

 After successful completion of flight training at Pensacola, Florida, Jimmy then continued further training at Naval Air Station Chase Field in Beeville, Texas.
 While there, Jimmy’s son, Michael, was born in October of 1959.
 After completion of flight training at Beeville and upon earning his ‘Wings of Gold,’ Jimmy received orders to MCAS Cherry Point.

 At MCAS Cherry Point, North Carolina 1st Lt.
 Norton underwent specialized flight training and qualification as a Marine Corps Fighter Pilot.
 1st Lt.
 Norton was assigned to VMF(AW)-531, The Gray Ghost Squadron, when an unfortunate and tragic aircraft accident took his life on October 4th, 1960